anjrv/edr_report/final_project.md

 ## 3.1 Latitude & Longitude

 Raw location data is provided by the smartphone itself in the form of location updates.
-These are dependant upon available sources, setting the smartphone to airplane mode for example will remove 4G and WiFi triangulation \cite{location}.
+These are dependent upon available sources, setting the smartphone to airplane mode for example will remove 4G and WiFi triangulation \cite{location}.
 Even when set to airplane mode and fully reliant on GPS positioning it can be seen below in Fig. 6.
 That consistent location values can still be obtained and used to plot an accurate flight path, even for international flights.

 \begin{figure}
   \centering
-  \includegraphics[width=6cm]{brussels1_path.png}
+  \includegraphics[height=6.50cm]{brussels1_path.png}
-  \includegraphics[height=6cm]{brussels1_coords.png}
+  \includegraphics[height=6.50cm]{brussels1_coords.png}
   \caption{Keflavík to Brussels flight path}
 \end{figure}